ElectronSpark/xarray/README.md

 ## License

-Derived from the Linux kernel xarray and xv6.
+Derived from the Linux kernel xarray.
 See upstream licenses.